CelesTech03/Flights_API/README.md

 # Flights API
 Developed a Flights API using .NET and Entity Framework.

+## Requirements:

+The following functionality is completed:

+- [x] At least 3 different API endpoints and 3 different HTTP methods
+- [x] API follows the MVC (Model-View-Controller) software design pattern
+- [x] There must be at least one controller
+- [x] Collection of models includes a basic response model that is consistently returned at the end of every request
+- [x] Database has at least two tables with two primary keys, one foreign key, and one additional constraint on a column that is not a primary key or a foreign key

 ## Some endpoints that clients can use:

 | HTTP Method | Endpoint                   | Description                                                       | Request Body  | Response Body    |